wp-plugins/pwebcontact/readme.txt

 License: GNU/GPL
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Intuitive for dummies.
+Contact Form intuitive for dummies.
 Handy for pros!

 == Description ==

-Intuitive for dummies.
+Contact Form intuitive for dummies.
 Handy for pros!

 * 5-click setup
 * Fully responsive
-* Drag & Drop form builder
+* Drag & Drop contact form builder
 * Spam protection without annoying captcha
-* Ready-made themes
+* Ready-made contact form themes
 * Cool visual and animations effects

 Discover Perfect Easy & Powerful Contact Form developed for WordPress.
-First of all see cool visual effects you can use on your website such as smooth slide in effect, impressive lightbox appear effects or on-site display with possible accordation effect.
-As you see your possibilities are practically unlimited.
-What is more learn about key features of Perfect Contact Form starting from handy upload, trough excellent spam protection, to unlimited number of forms and fields you can use.
+First of all see cool visual effects you can use with your contact form such as smooth slide in effect, impressive lightbox appear effects or on-site display with possible accordation effect.
+As you see possibilities of our Contact Form are practically unlimited.
+What is more learn about key features of Perfect Contact Form starting from handy upload, trough excellent spam protection, to unlimited number of forms and fields you can use to build your contact form.
 Thirdly explore our ready-made responsive layouts you can easily adjust to your needs.
-No matter you need a call me back option, an application or reservation form, support ticket submission form or a poll Perfect Contact Form will suit your needs perfectly.
+No matter you need a simple contact form, call me back option, an application or reservation form, support ticket submission form or a poll, Perfect Contact Form will suit your needs perfectly.
-Try it it’s easy!
+Try it, it’s easy!

-= Key Features =
+= Key Features of Perfect Contact Form =

 * Fully responsive & Mobile ready
 * Unlimited forms and fields